CitrineInformatics/crystal-refinement/README.md

-# Python library for automated single crystal refinement using Shelx
+# Python library for automated single crystal refinement with Shelx

-Authors: E. Antono and J. Ling at Citrine Informatics Please contact: jling (at) citrine (dot) io with any questions.
+Authors: E. Antono and J. Ling at Citrine Informatics

+Please contact: jling (at) citrine (dot) io with any questions.

 This package is intended to be used with the SHELX code suite: